Cinema in Louisiana: from the origins to the New Hollywood

 The new cinema of Louisiana

 In 2002, Louisiana suddenly became one of the most interesting American states for filmmakers, thanks to a new law supporting the local industry.
-This financial windfall attracts filming and projects, many of which cross borders.
-In this "gold rush", the city of Shreveport is becoming a real film hub.
-Since 2006, in addition to numerous studios and production companies, it has been home to the Louisiana Wave Studio, a 750-square-meter wave basin where the storm scenes of the film The Guardian (2006), starring Ashton Kutcher and Kevin Costner, were shot.
-As for the series, it is the HBO channel that is at the top of its game with True Blood (2008-2014), which tells the story of the romance between a vampire and a young innocent girl from the region.
-Iconic moment of the series, the marriage proposal in the idyllic setting of The Stockade Bed and Breakfast, in Baton Rouge.
+This financial windfall attracted film shoots and projects, many of which crossed international borders.
+In this "gold rush", Shreveport has become a veritable film hub.
+Since 2006, in addition to numerous studios and production companies, it has been home to the Louisiana Wave Studio, a 750-square-meter wave basin where the storm scenes for The Guardian (2006), starring Ashton Kutcher and Kevin Costner, were shot.
+On the series front, the HBO network came out on top with True Blood (2008-2014), recounting the romance between a vampire and a young local innocent.
+The iconic moment of the series is the marriage proposal in the idyllic setting of The Stockade Bed and Breakfast in Baton Rouge.
 A highly romantic atmosphere that has inspired many a fan of the series.
-Also produced by HBO, Treme (2010-2014) and True Detective (2014-2019) travel through Louisiana, in two very distinct atmospheres.
-As the stories unfold, you'll thrill to the trumpeting of Kermit Ruffins - truly a musician by trade - as you meet him in his fiefdom Kermit's Treme Mother in Law Lounge, or tremble in the basements of Fort Macomb and along the Creole Nature Trail, alongside detectives Rust Cohle and Marty Hart, in what is one of the best crime series of the decade.
+Also produced by HBO, Treme (2010-2014) and True Detective (2014-2019) explore Louisiana in two very different moods.
+As the stories unfold, you'll thrill to the trumpeting of Kermit Ruffins - a real musician by trade - whom you can meet in his fiefdom Kermit's Treme Mother in Law Lounge, or tremble in the basements of Fort Macomb and along the Creole Nature Trail, alongside detectives Rust Cohle and Marty Hart, in what is one of the best detective series of the decade.
 For fans of the genre, don't miss NCIS: New Orleans either, seven seasons with a remarkable cast.
-Finally, Steve McQueen's 12 Years a Slave (2013) is also a must-see Louisiana film.
-The Magnolia, Destrehan and Bocage plantations, as well as the Edwin Epps House, are the main settings of this indispensable film.
+Finally, Steve McQueen's 12 Years a Slave (2013) is another must-see Louisiana film.
+The plantations of Magnolia, Destrehan and Bocage, as well as the Edwin Epps House, are the main settings for this indispensable film.

 What's next?

-It's impossible to cover all the films and big names that have since stopped in what has become the "Hollywood of the South".
-Instead of trying to cover them all, get lost in the aisles of the many movie theaters in the region, and discover the festivals that punctuate the film year in Louisiana, such as the internationally renowned News Orleans Film Festival, or Cinema on the Bayou, an event that beats to the rhythm of this welcoming and always boisterous state that has become a cradle of cinema.
+It's impossible here to cover all the film shoots and big names that have since made a stop in what has become the "Hollywood of the South".
+Rather than try to cover them all, lose yourself in the aisles of the region's many cinemas, and discover the festivals that punctuate the Louisiana film year, such as the internationally renowned New Orleans Film Festival, or Cinema on the Bayou, an event that beats in tune with this welcoming and always boisterous state that has become the cradle of cinema.